 Stocks are generally valued on the present value of all their future free cash flows, which already include future dividend payments.
 A company’s dividend policy may impact an investor’s eagerness to pay a higher price for shares on the basis of a higher yield, but the dividend is a symptom of future free cash flows (and therefore intrinsic value), not the driver behind it.

 This page is available to subscribers only.
 To gain access to members only content (including this research piece), click here to subscribe.
 With a subscription, you'll have access to all of our premium commentary, equity reports, dividend reports and Best Ideas Newsletter and Dividend Growth Newsletter, as well as receive discounts on all of our modeling tools and products.
-Financial advisors and institutional investors have even more to choose from!
+Financial advisers and institutional investors have even more to choose from!